Murder of Kim Ha-neul: Indictment and trial

-On 27 March 2025, Myeong Jae-wan was formally indicted by prosecutors of the Daejeon District Prosecutors Office for the murder of Kim Ha-neul.

-On 31 March 2025, the trial date for Myeong was scheduled for 28 April 2025.
+On 27 March, Myeong Jae-wan was formally indicted by prosecutors of the Daejeon District Prosecutors Office for the murder of Kim Ha-neul.
+On 31 March, the trial date for Myeong was scheduled for 28 April.

-On 26 May 2025, Myeong, who admitted to all the charges, requested a psychiatric evaluation from the court.
+On 26 May, Myeong, who admitted to all the charges, requested a psychiatric evaluation from the court.
 This move was opposed by the victim's family, who believed that it was an attempt to seek a reduced sentence from the court.

-On 22 September 2025, the prosecution officially sought the death penalty for Myeong.
+On 22 September, the prosecution officially sought the death penalty for Myeong.
 Under South Korean law, the death penalty was the maximum punishment for murder, although capital punishment is suspended in the country due to an ongoing moratorium on executions since 1998.
 In their submissions for capital punishment, the prosecution referred to the Act on the Aggravated Punishment of Specific Crimes, under which the offence of murdering a minor under 13 after abduction or enticement is punishable by either life imprisonment or the death penalty, and also cited multiple aggravating factors like the absence of genuine remorse on Myeong's part, and revealed the wish of Kim's family for the harshest punishment possible for the killer.
 Myeong was reported to make an apology in court for her actions.
-The verdict on sentence was scheduled to be delivered on 20 October 2025.

 On 20 October 2025, Myeong was sentenced to life imprisonment by the Criminal Division of the Daejeon District Court in the first trial.
 Aside from the life sentence, the court ordered Myeong to wear a tracking device for 30 years.
 During sentencing, the court acknowledged the seriousness of the crime and therefore inevitably warranted a heavy sentence to isolate Myeong from society permanently.
 The trial court also noted that Myeong had a high risk of re-offending, but the judges found it difficult to conclude that Myeong should be executed and hence declined to impose the death penalty.
 At the end of sentencing, Kim's family reportedly expressed their intention to appeal for capital punishment.